skills/hello-github-actions/README.md

 ### :keyboard: Activity: Create a workflow file

-1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab
+1. Open a new browser tab, and work on the steps in your second tab while you read the instructions in this tab.
-1. Open the pull request from the `emoji-workflow` branch
+1. Open the pull request from the `emoji-workflow` branch.
-1. Add a file at `.github/workflows/emoji.yml` on the `emoji-workflow` branch
+1. Add a file at `.github/workflows/emoji.yml` on the `emoji-workflow` branch.
 1. Add the following content to the `emoji.yml` file:
    ```yaml
    name: Check emoji shortcode
    on: push
    ```
-1. Commit the changes
+1. Commit the changes.
-1. Wait about 20 seconds then refresh this page for the next step
+1. Wait about 20 seconds then refresh this page for the next step.

 </details>